-Consultation concluded 30 October and a report and motion is going to Council on 24 Nov see here (note 2 attachments are missing we will follow up).
+Consultation concluded 30 October and a report and motion is going to Council on 24 Nov see here.
 Overall there was a great response from the community; it was comprehensive, thoughtful and generally positive, with some excellent contributions.
 The report on what we heard is very clear.
 This is an excellent basis for developing the designs further to meet community expectations.

 It includes the following recommendation:

 1. Notes the feedback from the community consultation undertaken during October 2020.